bimdata/javascript-api-client/docs/ModelApi.md

 ## createStorey

-> Storey createStorey(cloudPk, modelPk, projectPk, data)
+> InlineResponse201 createStorey(cloudPk, modelPk, projectPk, data)

 Create a storey of a model